Siliconix/Amiga-5.25-FDD/README.md

 5.25" FDD for the Amiga

-Modifying TEAC FD-55GFR 7193-U to work as an Amiga 880 KB 5.25" floppy drive with full implementation of 'READY' an 'Disk Change' signals.
+Modify TEAC FD-55GFR 7193-U to work as an Amiga 880 KB 5.25" floppy drive with full implementation of 'READY' an 'Disk Change' signals.